connkat/coding-practice/course-notes/course-notes.md

 * f(n) could be quadratic (f(n) = (n2))
 * f(n) could be constant(f(n) = 1)
 * f(n) could be something entirely different

+Think about it like this: when n grows, will the graph grow with it?
+When talking about big O, that's the worst-case-scenario for runtime.